-Learning outcomes after Level 9 Learning Elements of the Level 9 Outcomes descriptor (Master's in Computer Science) LO 1 Knowledge and understanding advanced knowledge about a specialized field of enquiry with a critical understanding of the emerging developments and issues relating to one or more fields of learning, advanced knowledge and understanding of the research principles, methods, and techniques applicable to the chosen fields of learning or professional practice, procedural knowledge required for performing and accomplishing complex and specialized professional tasks relating to teaching, and research and development.
-LO 2 Skills required to perform and accomplish tasks I

-- LO 3 Application of knowledge and skills • apply the acquired advanced theoretical and/or technical knowledge about a specialized field of enquiry or professional practice and a range of cognitive and practical skills to identify and analyse problems and issues, including real-life problems, associated with the chosen fields of learning.
-LO 4 Generic learning outcomes listen carefully, read texts and research papers analytically and present complex information in a clear and concise manner to different groups/audiences, communicate, in a well-structured manner, technical information and explanations, and the findings/ results of the research studies undertaken in the chosen field of study, meet one's own learning needs relating to the chosen fields of learning, work/vocation, and an area of professional practice, pursue self-paced and self- directed learning to upgrade knowledge and skills, including research-related skills, required to pursue higher level of education and research.
+Learning outcomes after Level 9 Learning Elements of the Level 9 Outcomes descriptor M. Sc.
+(Statistics) / M. A. (Statistics) LO 1 Knowledge and • advanced knowledge about a specialized field of enquiry with a understanding critical understanding of the emerging developments and issues relating to one or more fields of learning, • advanced knowledge and understanding of the research principles, methods, and techniques applicable to the chosen fields of learning or professional practice, • procedural knowledge required for performing and accomplishing complex and specialized professional tasks relating to teaching, and research and development.
+LO 2 Skills required to • advanced cognitive and technical skills required for performing and perform and accomplishing complex tasks related to the chosen fields of learning, accomplish tasks • advanced cognitive and technical skills required for evaluating research findings and designing and conducting relevant research that contributes to the generation of new knowledge, • specialized cognitive and technical skills relating to a body of knowledge and practice to analyse and synthesize complex information and problems.
+LO 3 Application of apply the acquired advanced theoretical and/or technical knowledge LOS knowledge and about a specialized field of enquiry or professional practice and a skills range of cognitive and practical skills to identify and analyse SKIIIS problems and issues, including real-life problems, associated with the chosen fields of learning.
+LO 4 Generic learning • listen carefully, read texts and research papers analytically and outcomes present complex information in a clear and concise manner to different groups/audiences, • communicate, in a well-structured manner, technical information and explanations, and the findings/ results of the research studies undertaken in the chosen field of study, • meet one's own learning needs relating to the chosen fields of learning, work/vocation, and an area of professional practice, • pursue self-paced and self- directed learning to upgrade knowledge and skills, including research-related skills, required to pursue higher level of education and research.
 LO 5 Constitutional, humanistic, ethical and moral values embrace and practice constitutional, humanistic, ethical and moral values in one's life, adopt objective and unbiased actions in all aspects of work related to the chosen fields/subfields of study and professional practice, participate in actions to address environmental protection and sustainable development issues, LO 6 Employment ready skills, and entrepreneurship skills and mindset adapting to the future of work and responding to the demands of the fast pace of technological developments and innovations that drive shift in employers' demands for skills, particularly with respect to transition towards more technology-assisted work involving the creation of new forms of work and rapidly changing work and production processes. exercising full personal responsibility for output of own work as well as for group/ team outputs and for managing work that are complex and unpredictable requiring new strategic approaches.